 Favorite flicks include Jaws, Peeping Tom, Halloween, Don’t Look Now, Rosemary’s Baby, Suspiria, The Living Dead at the Manchester Morgue, Evil Dead 2, Assault on Precinct 13, and…the list really does go on forever.
 Just give him a stack of slasher flicks, a decent cigar, and a six of Dogfishhead 60 Minute IPA, and he’s a happy lad.
 It's quite sad, really.

-When he’s not watching horror movies or writing horror fiction (he’s had several short stories published in various anthologies and magazines, including Apex Digest, Horror Garage, Undead, and more...), Reilly enjoys taking pictures, playing with his son, watching the Food Network with his wife, drinking expensive and oftentimes foul beer, kicking his dog, and playing videogames.
+When he’s not watching horror movies or writing horror fiction (he’s had several short stories published in various anthologies and magazines, including Apex Digest, Horror Garage, Undead, and more...), Reilly enjoys taking pictures, playing with his three sons, watching the Food Network with his wife, drinking expensive and oftentimes foul beer, kicking his dogs, and playing videogames, especially DayZ.

 Oh, and porn.